alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - The deployment will take a few minutes to complete

 ### Test GitLab Server
-- There is a built-in `root` user, whose password is stored in the SRE KeyVault (see SRE config file for KeyVault and secret names).
+- There is a built-in `root` user, whose password is stored in the SRE key vault (see SRE config file for key vault and secret names).
 - You can test Gitlab from inside the RDS environment by connecting to `<sre-subnet-data-prefix>.151` and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG <SRE ID> Research Users` security group.

 ### Test HackMD Server